 Keep Loading Speeds Optimal

 Another critical factor is the loading speed.
-Shopzilla shopping site decreased their loading time by 5 seconds and saw an increase in conversion rate of 7 to 12%.
+Shopzilla shopping site decreased their loading time by 5 seconds and saw an increase in the conversion rate of 7 to 12%.
 Slow websites are responsible for as much as $2.6 billion loss in sales annually.

 Clearly, if you want to increase your revenue, web design might just be the best place to start.

-For even more interesting web design related facts and case studies, select this link for an infographic that gives you user-friendly and useful information.
+For even more interesting web design-related facts and case studies, select this link for an infographic that gives you user-friendly and useful information.